cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 ### Team Voting Protocol for the DAO

-The Cosmicrafts Foundation team holds significant voting power in the DAO, but this power is designed to amplify the community’s voice, not override it.
-The protocol ensures that team votes are principled, timely, and aligned with the DAO’s long-term success.
+The Cosmicrafts Foundation team holds significant voting power in the DAO, but this power is designed to amplify the community's voice, not override it.
+The protocol ensures that team votes are principled, timely, and aligned with the DAO's long-term success.

 #### **1. Amplifying Community Consensus**
 - **Majority Support**:
-  If the majority of the community supports a proposal **and** it aligns with the DAO’s General Principles, the team will cast their votes in favor of the proposal.
+  If the majority of the community supports a proposal **and** it aligns with the DAO's General Principles, the team will cast their votes in favor of the proposal.
   - This ensures the team acts as an amplifier of community consensus, respecting the collective decision-making process.

 #### **2. Timely Participation**